 The sales you’ll make from converting leads and the registrations from your customers should offset the time, money, and effort that go into hosting your own webinar.
 Before you get started, here are some stats and pointers from Medium that are worth heeding:

 We discussed social proof plenty in Chapter 4 of this guide, but it’s a best practice you should always follow.
 Real, authentic reviews are crucial.
 Pictures, job titles, and full names prove to your audience that these are real people who gave testimonials, not bots or paid endorsements.

 Here are some other ways to implement social proof into your lead gen campaign:

 While sometimes you will throw a bunch of things at a wall and see what sticks, analytics will tell you what’s really sticking and what’s slid off.
-As you convert more leads and grow your customer base even further, you might then tweak your lead gen techniques or introduce brand new ones.
+As you convert more leads and grow your customer base, you must tweak your lead management techniques and also introduce new ones.

 The data doesn’t lie.
 Studying metrics like open rates, click-through rates, and lead velocity rate will tell you what you’re doing right and what you’re doing wrong.
 Lead velocity rate, by the way, is a monthly growth of qualified leads.
 As we mentioned earlier, qualified leads are more likely to convert by their very nature.
 Having a metric that tracks just them is quite valuable.

-Throughout these five chapters, we’ve delved into the definition of a lead and compared them to prospects and qualified leads.
-We’ve told you how to improve your lead gen, including how to get more qualified leads in your funnel.
+In these five chapters, we’ve delved into the definition of a lead and compared them to prospects and qualified leads.
+We’ve told you how to improve your lead generation, including how to get more qualified leads in your funnel.
 Finally, we’ve concluded with best practices for your lead generation strategy.

-If your company has limping conversion rates, we recommend you apply the advice from this guide.
+If your company has weak conversion rates, we recommend you apply the advice from this guide.
 You should see more leads, especially qualified ones.
 Good luck!